 Responding to the study, Tom Riordan, the Chief Executive of Leeds City Council, wrote: “What this report demonstrates very clearly is that rather than being a ‘nice to do’, this is a ‘must do’ for an economy which wants to become more competitive”.

-Implementing conventional energy-saving measures such as solar panels, loft insulation and cavity wall insulation is arguably essential at every level of society if the UK hopes to meet its obligations to cut carbon emissions.
+Implementing conventional energy-saving measures such as solar panels, cavity wall insulation and loft insulation. is arguably essential at every level of society if the UK hopes to meet its obligations to cut carbon emissions.
 As highlighted by the University of Leeds, investing in green technology can pay off in the long-term, whilst providing hope of a better future for subsequent generations.